The Neighborhood Approach

 Resources and therapy must incorporate cultural sensitivity to accommodate and respect differences in opinions, values, and attitudes of individuals.
 Culturally diverse neighborhoods experience their own uniqueness, differences and similarities.
 Help tailored to effectively meet needs can be effective for diverse groups of people in the neighborhood that understands background, racial, cultural, religious, gender and sexual identities interact with one’s beliefs, behavior and belief system.

 Because every neighbor is unique every neighborhood has its unique make-up.
-Whether you’re dealing with grief from a loss, stress from life events or emotional symptoms our resources can give you the tools for self-help.
-Not to take the place of professional help but to offer educational resources for individuals and families to know they are not alone and there is help for recovery that is culture sensitive.
+Whether you’re dealing with grief from a loss, stress from life events or emotional symptoms our resources offer tools for self-help.
+The resources and information offered are not to take the place of professional help but to offer educational resources for individuals and families to know they are not alone and there is help for recovery that is culture sensitive.